Fitness Knowledge

 This can be estimated using lagging indicators (e.g. performance trends, fatigue, soreness), but is best understood as falling into one of four categories:

-below threshold maintenance zone: stress does not drive further adaptation
+below threshold stress does not drive further adaptation

-too much maladaptive zone: major fatigue and risk of injury increases
+too much major fatigue and risk of injury increases

-This increased demand is created by manipulating the modifiable training variables.
+The increased demand for progressive overload is tuned by manipulating the modifiable training variables.

 Some example manipulations include: